zhubonan/castepinput/Readme.md

 `get_cell` and `get_positions` methods.
 We do try to be smart and convert string into python types where it is possible.
 Supported types are integer, floats and 1-d arrays made of integer/floats.
-These coversions can be avoided by using `BasicParser` to read the files, values of each keywords in this case are kepts as strings.
+These coversions can be avoided by using `BasicParser` to read the files.